Server Installation and Upgrades

 Whether you want to install new servers or upgrade your current ones or move them out of your offices and into a cloud environment, we can handle every aspect of the project, from speccing the right hardware and getting everything set up, to minimising any disruption – both during the installation and beyond – and even repurposing or recycling your old servers.

 We start by asking about your needs: what is the server for?
 Where do you want to put it?
 How many people are likely to use it, now and in the future?
 When choosing servers, we always check for upgradeability – whether you can upgrade them by inserting a faster network card, for example, or if you can speed them up by adding an SSD to act as a cache.

-However complex the installation, we’ll take care to make the process as seamless as possible: instead of assuming there won’t be any hiccups, we’ll make sure there’s a backup plan, and keep your old server to hand just in case.
+However complex the installation, we’ll take care to make the process as seamless as possible — from technical stuff like license keys and license conversion, to making sure we download and install all your information on your new server properly.
+Instead of assuming there won’t be any hiccups, we’ll make sure there’s a backup plan, and keep your old server to hand just in case.

 It’s good to talk

 And to ensure that the installation is as smooth as possible for your staff, we can also help out with the change management aspects of the project.
 For example, we can notify everyone what’s happening ahead of time, provide them with a clear timetable, and explain how (or if) the new technology is going to affect the way they work.

 Are you looking for support with a server installation or upgrade?
 To find out more about how we can help, just get in touch.